 Starting as a Pyromancer gives you access to the equivalent of a regenerating pile of firebombs to throw at enemies.
 It's a while before you can find and rescue the first pyromancy trainer, but just starting out you'll be able to waste small groups of zombies in one hit or seriously damage Black Knights at a distance (provided you keep dodging their counterattacks).
 And, of course, killing Black Knights often gets you powerful weapons and armor so one Disc One Nuke can lead to another and another.

-The Black Knight Sword, especially post Patch 1.5 where the drop rate was significantly increased, meaning players will most likely get the weapon from one of the three early nonrespawning Black Knights.
+The Black Knight Sword, especially post Patch 1.5 where the drop rate was significantly increased, meaning players can very possibly get the weapon from one of the three early nonrespawning Black Knights.
 The stat requirements are comparatively high (20 Strength, 18 Dexterity), but easily attainable.
-The weapon has extremely high damage throughout the entirety of the first playthrough and New Game Plus, scales very well with stats and is extremely easy to fully upgrade (Easily possible to do so before ringing the Second Bell of Awakening).
+While the weapon only has mediocre scaling, its base damage makes it very poweful throughout the entirety of the first playthrough and New Game+, and it is extremely easy to fully upgrade (Easily possible to do so before ringing the Second Bell of Awakening).
 It also has a very good, versatile move set with both wide sweeping attacks for attacking multiple enemies and a nice vertical combo when fighting a single opponent/tight areas.
 All black knight weapons also have a hidden stat that deals bonus damage against anything classified as a "demon," including the very tough titanite demons.

 Another extremely powerful weapon that a player can get from the very start is the Gravelord Sword, one of the rewards for joining Nito's covenant.
 It takes some smooth moves and some tricky jumps.
 You'll have to dodge several skeletons and make an almost fatal leap of faith, including dodging the attacks of a giant demon that can one-shot you in order to grab the items that will let you join the covenant.
 But, your prize is a sword that can pretty much last you the entire game, even into NG+.